10 Top Google ranking factors in 2025

 “Fluff” content will be lengthy but won’t satisfy readers’ needs.
 Some people might even bounce off your page as they land on it.
 Unfortunately, that will dent your SEO efforts.

-2: Keyword Optimization
+2. Keyword Optimization

-Still, on content, you can further make the “bedrock” even more solid by optimizing it with related keywords (also known as “secondary keywords”).
+Still, on content, you can further make the “bedrock” even more solid by optimizing it with related target keywords (also known as “secondary keywords”).

 Overall, make your content keyword-optimized.